NorDiaChange: Diachronic Semantic Change Dataset for Norwegian: Meaning change in the Norwegian language of the 20th century

 The other case is when two senses are conflated.
 This can happen both within the sense graph for one period, or across time periods for senses that are considered the same.
 One example is the graph for \norex{skjerm}, in which it seems like at least one of the examples for the \eng{computer screen} sense, based on its sense in the later time period, also contains a sense of \eng{canvas used when taking a photo}, or something related.
 This could also be due to difficulties during annotation, where annotators report that some senses are more difficult to judge from context than others.
+On the other hand, we used the default settings for graph clustering; tuning them may yield other groupings, more or less specific.

 Another problem is frequency of senses in both corpora.
 Although the annotators agreed that it seems likely that the frequency of the sense \eng{rapids} have diminished greatly for \norex{stryk} in 2012-2019, they note that the sense is still in use, and that the largest actual change in the sense of \norex{stryk} is likely the addition of the \eng{fail} sense, rather than the absence of the \eng{rapids} sense.
 Overall, there seems to be a tendency for certain scientific senses to be more frequent in the earlier time periods.
 Examples of this is the \eng{geological horizon} sense for \norex{horisont}, the botanical sense of \eng{umbrella} for \norex{skjerm}, and perhaps \eng{distribution board} for \norex{tavle}.